deadlydog/deadlydog.github.io/_posts/2014-03-14-saving-and-loading-a-c-objects-data-to-an-xml-json-or-binary-file.md

   - Write
   - XML
 ---
-I love creating tools, particularly ones for myself and other developers to use.&#160; A common situation that I run into is needing to save the user’s settings to a file so that I can load them up the next time the tool is ran.&#160; I find that the easiest way to accomplish this is to create a Settings class to hold all of the user’s settings, and then use serialization to save and load the class instance to/from a file.&#160; I mention a Settings class here, but you can use this technique to save any object (or list of objects) to a file.
+I love creating tools, particularly ones for myself and other developers to use.
+A common situation that I run into is needing to save the user’s settings to a file so that I can load them up the next time the tool is ra0; I find that the easiest way to accomplish this is to create a Settings class to hold all of the user’s settings, and then use serialization to save and load the class instance to/from a f160; I mention a Settings class here, but you can use this technique to save any object (or list of objects) to a file.

-There are tons of different formats that you may want to save your object instances as, but the big three are Binary, XML, and Json.&#160; Each of these formats have their pros and cons, which I won’t go into.&#160; Below I present functions that can be used to save and load any object instance to / from a file, as well as the different aspects to be aware of when using each method.
+There are tons of different formats that you may want to save your object instances as, but the big three are Binary, XML, and Json.
+Each of these formats have their pros and cons, which I won’t go int0; Below I present functions that can be used to save and load any object instance to / from a file, as well as the different aspects to be aware of when using each method.

 The follow code (without examples of how to use it) [is also available here](https://dansutilitylibraries.codeplex.com/SourceControl/latest#DansUtilityLibraries/DansCSharpLibrary/Serialization/BinarySerialization.cs), and can be used directly from [my NuGet Package](https://www.nuget.org/packages/DansUtilityLibraries.CSharpLibrary/).

-### &#160;
+###

 ### Writing and Reading an object to / from a Binary file